Applying to the Full-Time Kellogg MBA Program

 Here are some things to keep in mind as you prepare to complete this section:

 After submitting your application and payment, you will be able to access the video essay through your application status page.
-You will be asked to answer three questions:

 Here are some additional tips: